uct-cbio/proteomics-pipelines/MQProteogenomics.md

 
-# MQProteogenomics
+# Progenio

-MQProteogenomics is an open-source proteogenomics pipeline for multistrain genome annotation, variant and frameshift detection between strains and relative to a reference strain.
+Progenio is an open-source proteogenomics pipeline for multistrain genome annotation, variant and Interupted Coding Sequence (ICDS) detection between strains and relative to one or more reference strains.

 ### 1. Clone the repository
 `git clone https://github.com/uct-cbio/proteomics-pipelines.git`

-#### 2. MQProteogenomics with Singularity (Recommended)
+#### 2. Progenio with Singularity (Recommended)
 Ensure singularity is installed, and make sure at least 2 cores and 4 GB of RAM are available.

 ~~~